jhpce-jhu/jhpce_mkdocs/docs/files/deep-paths.md

 If you have to switch between two directories with long paths, these two techniques can make life better.

 ## **(A Nest of) Symbolic Links**

+### TL;DR

+1. Create a directory with a short name in your home directory
+2. Place symbolic links in that directory to files or directories.
+The target objects can be located all around the file system.
+3. Use the tilde symbol (++tilde++) and the short directory name to quickly refer to this directory (no matter where you are located in the file system)
+4. Now you can edit a far-away file or cd to a far-away directory using a _very short path_.
+5. You can keep the name you use to refer to the object unchanged even if you change the symbolic link to point to a different object, e.g. `~/r/current-project`

+### Explanation and examples
 A symbolic link is a special kind of file which points at another file.
 Also known as symlinks.
 The symbolic link takes up almost no space.
 It is not a copy of the original file.

-You can refer to the symbolic link and in most cases* the results will be the same as if you specified the original file. (*=some commands treat symbolic links in ways you might not expect. cp, rm, rsync, tar Their man pages will discuss how they treat symlinks.)
+You can refer to the symbolic link and in most cases the results will be the same as if you specified the original file.
+(Warning: some commands treat symbolic links in ways you might not expect: cp, rm, rsync, tar Their man pages will discuss how they treat symlinks.)

 You create a symlink like this: